uasoft-indonesia/badaso-docs/docs/crud-generator/Relationship/set-relation-has-one.md

 # Relation Has One

 Badaso provides a feature to use Has One relation.
-For more details about belongs to, you can visit [documentation laravel](https://laravel.com/docs/10.x/eloquent-relationships#one-to-one).
+For more details about Has One, you can visit [documentation laravel](https://laravel.com/docs/10.x/eloquent-relationships#one-to-one).

 ## Set Relation Has One